Younger adults partake in wide menu of mortgage options

-One in four adults in their 20s and lower-30s currently own a home, according to a Consumer Reports survey.
+One in four adults in their 20s and lower-30s currently , according to a Consumer Reports survey.

 Yet, 71 percent of young starters dream of homeownership because they yearn for more privacy, the capacity to personalize a space and the opportunity to build equity and wealth, per the same survey.

 Sixty percent prioritize owning a home that is a “reflection of me” according to a new Better Homes and Gardens poll.

 The good news for younger buyers is that the path to homeownership can be smoother than many believe.
 The journey starts with learning about favorable financing options that offer the right combination of flexibility and affordability.

 Buyers in their 20s don’t compromise on amenities, location

 Twenty- and thirty-something buyers have different needs, tastes and priorities than other generations.
 But research demonstrates that, while young adults can be slower to purchase a home, their desire to become homeowners remains as strong as older age groups.

 In fact, a fresh Bank of America report reveals that debt obligations aren’t curbing enthusiasm for home buying.
 The study shows that people in and around their 20s believe many common reasons for taking on debt are well worth it.